Elfsquad/docs/docs/pyapi/start.md

-# Elfskot PyApi
+#Elfsquad PyApi

-The following code is the implementation of the Elfskot PyApi.
+The following code is the implementation of theElfsquad PyApi.
 It is adviced to store the code in a file `elfskotapi.py`, which can then be included in your Python projects.
 The usage of the PyApi is described in the remainder of this document.

 ```python
 # Required packages: